Conglomerate (company): International

-In Japan, a different model of conglomerate, the keiretsu, evolved.
+In Japan, a distinct model of conglomerate, known as the keiretsu, evolved.
 Whereas the Western model of conglomerate consists of a single corporation with multiple subsidiaries controlled by that corporation, the companies in a keiretsu are linked by interlocking shareholdings and a central role of a bank.
-Mitsui, Mitsubishi, Sumitomo are some of Japan's best known keiretsu, reaching from automobile manufacturing to the production of electronics such as televisions.
+Mitsui, Mitsubishi, Sumitomo are some of Japan's best-known keiretsu, reaching from automobile manufacturing to the production of electronics such as televisions.
 While not a keiretsu, Sony is an example of a modern Japanese conglomerate with operations in consumer electronics, video games, the music industry, television and film production and distribution, financial services, and telecommunications.

 In China, many of the country's conglomerates are state-owned enterprises, but there is a substantial number of private conglomerates.
 Notable conglomerates include BYD, CIMC, China Merchants Bank, Huawei, JXD, Meizu, Ping An Insurance, TCL, Tencent, TP-Link, ZTE, Legend Holdings, Dalian Wanda Group, China Poly Group, Beijing Enterprises, and Fosun International.
 Fosun is currently China's largest civilian-run conglomerate by revenue.

-In South Korea, the chaebol are a type of conglomerate owned and operated by a family.
-A chaebol is also inheritable, as most of current presidents of chaebols succeeded their fathers or grandfathers.
+In South Korea, the chaebol is a type of conglomerate owned and operated by a family.
+A chaebol is also inheritable, as most of the current presidents of chaebols succeeded their fathers or grandfathers.
 Some of the largest and most well-known Korean chaebols are Samsung, LG, Hyundai Kia and SK.